cosmonic-labs/concordance/examples/bankaccount/README.md

 To store state from actors like the `projector`, the [`keyvalue` redis provider][wasmcloud-kv-provider] can be used.

-You can start the `keyvalue` provider by it's container image (`wasmcloud.azurecr.io/kvredis:0.19.0`):
+You can start the `keyvalue` provider by its container image (`wasmcloud.azurecr.io/kvredis:0.19.0`):

 ![Start redis provider](./docs/videos/start-keyvalue-provider.gif)